onesmus1024/onesmus1024/README.md

 - 👋 Hi, I’m @onesmus1024 a DevOp enginneer
-- 👀 I’m interested in AI,machine learning and deep neural networks to help solve most challenging problem in the world and create a better world for humans.
+- 👀 I’m interested in DevOps,AI,machine learning and deep neural networks to help solve most challenging problem in the world and create a better world for humans.
 - 💞️ I’m looking to collaborate on with anybody,anywhere to help and make a better society using different technologies
 - 📫 How to reach me at onesmus1024@gmail.com